umasivakumar232/Bikesharing/README.md

 <img width="546" alt="RAGBRAI" src="https://user-images.githubusercontent.com/85518330/133930843-f9b86bfd-e655-4f2d-923d-2601f6ebea93.png">

-All in All I am convinced that Kate and I have a great idea on our hands.
+All in all I am convinced that Kate and I have a great idea on our hands.
 We just need to convince a few angel investor friends of Kate's that this is an idea who's time has come.
 Let me put my Tableau findings in an easy to read story for Kate and her investor friends.

 https://public.tableau.com/app/profile/uma.sivakumar2291/viz/CitiBike_Challenge_16319245033330/BikeSharing-DesMoines?publish=yes

 Accomplished a lot on my plane ride back, Kate will be proud of me I think :)

+### Additional Analysis that we may need

+I need a few more hours and access to some more data for doing the following analysis that will complete my proposal

+ * Mapping of exisiting road routes and paths in the city of Des Moines - This will give us an idea of the investment that may be required to build some bike trails if none  exists

+ * A indepth look at the city map to figure out where the ideal locations of our bike stations will be - figure out how many we may need for adequate coverage

+* A better understanding of the possible biking population who may need and use our services

+* A scoping of the requirements in terms of number of bikes required for adequate supply to meet needs of the biking population.

+Will make a dash to the public library first thing Monday to figure these out and complete my proposal